Egyptian Revival architecture: Napoleonic and Post-Napoleonic eras

-New after the Napoleonic invasion was a sudden increase in the number of works of art and the fact that, for the first time, entire buildings began to be built to resemble those of ancient Egypt.
-In France and Britain, this was at least partially inspired by successful war campaigns undertaken by each country, while in Egypt.
+After the Napoleonic invasion, there was a sudden increase in the number of works of art, and for the first time, entire buildings began to be built to resemble those of ancient Egypt.
+In France and Britain, this was at least partially inspired by the successful war campaigns each country conducted in Egypt.

 For Napoleon's intention of cataloguing the sights and findings from the campaign, hundreds of artists and scientists were enlisted to document "antiquities, ethnography, architecture, and natural history of Egypt"; and later these notes and sketches were taken back to Europe.
 In 1803, the compilation of "Description de l'Égypte" was started based on these documents and lasted over twenty years.
-The content in this archaeological text includes translation of the Rosetta Stone, pyramids, and other scenes, arousing interest in Egyptian arts and culture in Europe and America.
+The content of this archaeological text includes translations of the Rosetta Stone, the pyramids, and other scenes, arousing interest in Egyptian arts and culture in Europe and America.

 According to James Stevens Curl, people started to present their imaginations about Egypt in various ways.
 First, combinations of crocodiles, pyramids, mummies, sphinxes, and other motifs were widely circulated.
 In 1800, an Egyptian opera festival was staged in Drury Lane, London, with Egyptian-themed sets and costumes.
 On the other hand, William Capon (1757–1827) suggested a massive pyramid for Shooter's Hill as a National Monument, while George Smith (1783–1869) designed an Egyptian-style tomb for Ralph Abercromby in Alexandria.

 According to David Brownlee, the 1798 Karlsruhe Synagogue, an early building by the influential Friedrich Weinbrenner was "the first large Egyptian building to be erected since antiquity."
 According to Diana Muir, it was "the first public building (that is, not a folly, stage set, or funeral monument) in the Egyptian revival style."
 The ancient Egyptian influence was mainly shown in the two large engaged pylons flanking the entrance; otherwise, the windows and entrance of the central section were pointed arches, and the overall plan was conventional, with Neo-Gothic details.